Finding the Best Correction Shoes for Bunions

 • Pain relievers – Bunions can be quite painful, which can make walking very uncomfortable.
 Over-the-counter pain relievers can be tremendously helpful for managing discomfort.

-• Physical therapy – Foot exercises and physical therapy can help alleviate pain, reduce inflammation in foot muscles, and assist with improved foot mobility.
+• Physical therapy Simple foot exercises and physical therapy can help alleviate pain, reduce inflammation in foot muscles, and assist with improved foot mobility.
 For bunions, exercises tend to focus on toe points and curls, toe abduction and adduction, and more complex motions like gripping.5

 • Steroid injections – Foot specialists typically treat steroid injections as a last resort for people suffering from bunions.
 This is because, while effective, there are several risks associated with this form of treatment, especially if overused or administered improperly.